Seldom: An Anonymity Network with Selective Deanonymization: High-Level Overview of

 \subsection{Design Overview}

-\name is an anonymity network based on onion routing that is extended with selective deanonymization capabilities according to our prerequisites formulated in Section~\ref{sec:scenario:properties}.
+\name is an anonymity network based on onion routing that is extended with exceptional access capabilities according to our prerequisites formulated in Section~\ref{sec:scenario:properties}.
 We design \name by extending Tor's design.
-Figure~\ref{fig:overview} provides a high-level overview of \name.
+Figure~\ref{fig:overview} provides a high-level overview of \name's architecture.
+Like Tor, the \name network uses an ensemble of directory authorities to manage the relays in the network and also supports bridge relays that do not need to be listed publicly.

-Clients use \name just like Tor, but \name securely stores data to retrieve the clients' identities in a database under shared control of a \emph{consortium} of impartial parties.
-This data allows an \ac{LEA} observing suspicious traffic leaving \name to file a \emph{deanonymization request} with the consortium, who can jointly reveal the client's identity to the \ac{LEA}.
+Clients use \name just like Tor, but \name securely stores data related to the clients' identities in a database under shared control of a \emph{consortium} of impartial parties.
+This process allows an \ac{LEA} observing suspicious Internet traffic leaving the \name network to file a substantiated \emph{deanonymization request} with the consortium.
+It is the consortium that then \emph{jointly} decides whether it should reveal the client's identity to the requesting \ac{LEA}, with the knowledge that this decision and the attached justification will be released to the public in the future.

-Before using \name, the client must \stepnumberspace{1}{obtain} a certificate based on their current IP~address as means for potential identification.
-When \stepnumberspace{2}{establishing} a circuit, the client propagates the IP~certificate to the exit relay such that all relays can \emph{obliviously validate} its authenticity; the exit relay then \stepnumberspace{3}{stores} symmetrically encrypted flow records with searchable metadata and the encrypted and obliviously received identities in the consortium-controlled database such that the identities are only threshold-decryptable by the consortium.
-Only then, the circuit is established successfully, and the client can \stepnumberspace{4}{access} the Internet.
-When \acp{LEA} \stepnumberspace{5}{identify} suspicious traffic originating from an exit relay, they can then \stepnumberspace{6}{query} the database for the corresponding flow record and \stepnumberspace{7}{file} a deanonymization request with the consortium.
-After authorizing and logging a deanonymization, \stepnumberspace{8}{the} exit relay reveals the full flow record to disclose the circuit's encrypted identity.
-Then, \stepnumberspace{9}{the} threshold-encrypted identity is decrypted by the consortium and revealed to the \ac{LEA}.
+The anonymization process of \name is illustrated in Figure~\ref{fig:overview:anonymization}.
+First, the client must \stepnumberspace{1}{obtain} a certificate based on their current IP~address as a means for potential identification.
+To then \stepnumberspace{2}{establish} a circuit, the client propagates the IP~certificate to the exit relay such that all relays can \emph{obliviously validate} its authenticity.
+At the end of the circuit establishment, the exit relay \stepnumberspace{3}{stores} the encrypted client identity in a, for now, government-sponsored central database.
+These identities are only threshold-decryptable by the consortium.
+Afterward, the circuit is established successfully, and the client can \stepnumberspace{4}{access} the Internet.
+Simultaneously, the exit relay \stepnumberspace{4}{stores} symmetrically encrypted flow records with searchable metadata for each connection in the database.